dipjyotimetia/friday/README.md

 </p>

-A Python-based tool that uses Google's Vertex AI and LangChain to automatically generate test cases from Jira and Confluence documentation.
+A Python-based tool that uses Google's Vertex AI and LangChain to automatically generate test cases from Jira/Github and Confluence documentation.

 ## Features

 - 🤖 Leverages Google Vertex AI for test case generation
-- 📝 Pulls requirements from Jira tickets
+- 📝 Pulls requirements from Jira tickets or github issue
-- 📚 Extracts context from Confluence pages
+- 📚 Extracts additional context from Confluence pages
 - 🔄 Uses LangChain for prompt engineering and chain management
+- 💾 Use ChromaDb for Embeddings, vector search, document storage
-- 💾 Outputs structured test cases in JSON format
+- { } Outputs structured test cases in JSON/MarkDown format

 ## Prerequisites